ivRodriguezCA/IRCrypto/README.md

 	IRCrypto *crypto = [[IRCrypto alloc] initWithOptions:@{kIREncryptionOptionsKey:@(kEncryptionOptionsNone)}];
 }
 ```

+### Generating Cryptographic keys
+IRCrypto helps you generate Cryptographic keys like AES and HMAC keys.

 ### Encrypting and Decrypting
 Encryption should provide confidentiality and integrity, this is why we need to use schemes like [Authenticated Encryption with Associated Data (AEAD)][Authenticated-Encryption].
 IRCrypto uses the [Advance Encryption Standard][Advanced-Encryption-Standard] (AES) in [Cipher Block Chaining (CBC)][Cipher-Block-Chaining] mode of operation for confidentiality and [Hash-based Message Authentication Code (HMAC)][Hash-Based-Message-Authentication-Code] for integrity.
 IRCrypto uses the [RNCryptor File Format v3][RNCryptor-File-Format-v3] to package a header, the ciphertext and the MAC.